seratch/notion-sdk-jvm/README.md

 // Add this if you use java.net.http.HttpClient in JDK 11+
 // Please note that this module does not work on Android runtime implementation("com.github.seratch:notion-sdk-jvm-httpclient:${notionSdkVersion}")

+// Add this if you use OkHttp 5.x (still alpha)
+// If you have other dependencies relying on okhttp 5.x (e.g., Retrofit) implementation("com.github.seratch:notion-sdk-jvm-okhttp5:${notionSdkVersion}")

 // Add this if you use OkHttp 4.x
 // Although the package name is `okhttp3`, the latest version is 4.x